-Animal African trypanosomiasis has a devastating effect on livestock, and especially on cattle.
-Infected animals become increasingly weak, to the point that they cannot plough or produce milk.
-Pregnant females often abort their young, and eventually, the victim will die.
+Animal trypanosomiasis has a devastating effect on livestock, especially cattle.
+Infected animals become increasingly weak and cannot plough or produce milk.
+Pregnant females often abort their young and eventually, the victim will die.
 Prophylactics for cattle are expensive and not always effective.
 As such, large-scale farming is impossible in tsetse-infected areas.
 Those that do attempt to keep cattle are plagued by sickness and death, with approximately 3 million cattle dying every year from the disease.

 On the other hand, the tsetse fly is also responsible for preserving vast tracts of wild habitat that would otherwise have been converted to farmland.
 These areas are the last strongholds of Africa's indigenous wildlife.
 Although safari animals (especially antelope and warthog) are vulnerable to the disease, they are less susceptible than cattle.